wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-h/iothubmoduleclient-setmodulemethodcallback.md

 ## Parameters
 * `IoTHubClientHandle` The handle created by a call to the create function.

-* `methodCallback` The callback which will be called by IoTHub.
+* `methodCallback` The callback which will be called by IoT Hub.

 * `userContextCallback` User specified context that will be provided to the callback.
 This can be NULL.